GEO-BON/bon-in-a-box-pipeline-engine/README-dev.md

 ### Resolving Conda environments

-Resolving conda environements is a multi-step process because of two factors.
+Resolving conda environments is a multi-step process because of two factors.

 First, checking if a conda environment needs to be updated through conda looks online for updated packages and is time-consuming.
 It is not meant to be done over and over again when you run the same script at a few seconds interval.
-We have thus designed a yml file based comparison to avoid the online operations in cases where the definition of the environement did not change in the yml description file.
+We have thus designed a yml file based comparison to avoid the online operations in cases where the definition of the environment did not change in the yml description file.

-Second, conda-pack is used to avoid resolving multiple times the same environement in cases where containers are discarded (Kubernetes) or cannot even be created (HPC).
+Second, conda-pack is used to avoid resolving multiple times the same environment in cases where containers are discarded (Kubernetes) or cannot even be created (HPC).
 A conda-pack can be found online, in a local zip, or locally extracted.

 The decision flow looks like this: